xylvnking/3D-Asset-Editor/README.md

 - Use react-colourful to get and set hex colour data
 - Control an objects material using state being set from a complex ui
 - Work with CSS modules
+- Implement a loader to make it obvious the 3D model is loading in and that the app isn't just broken

 # Next steps: